Welcome to Bulgarian Investment Property, where you will find all the latest news, videos, help and advice about buying property in Bulgaria.

 The Property Investment Tracker rates the return on investment, weighed against a variety of issues in countries relevant to UK property investors, recently expanding its remit to include South Africa, Portugal, Poland, Turkey, Italy and Greece.

 With a minimal deposit of only 30 per cent, along with excellent yields of 12 per cent, Bulgaria offers significant returns of 116 per cent on a small initial outlay.
+According to the property investment company, the average two-bedroom apartment in Bulgaria now costs about £80,000.

 Cyprus is not far behind says Assetz, with prices in southern Cyprus rising by about 15 per cent in 2005, and expected to rise further ahead of the islands accession to the euro in 2007/2008.

+Rental yields remain at a confident eight per cent with a year-round rental market in some parts of the island, accumulating a total 84 per cent return on investment.
 Turkey, a new addition to the Tracker, will present a new overseas opportunity for investors who are awaiting a change in legislation to allow mortgages for foreign investors, expected later this year, say Assetz.

 Stuart Law, Assetz: "Overseas markets are still offering excellent opportunities for investors, with Bulgaria and Cyprus now overtaking some of the more established destinations."